 Check out our blog on Textile Certifications for more info.

-The Other Side to the Organic Cotton Story
+The Other Side to the Cotton Story

 As in life, nothing in organic cotton production is perfect.